lakshmitv-netizen/Forecasting-grid/usability-testing-plan.md

 ---

-### **Task 17: Mass Update Feature**
-**Task:** "You've selected multiple cells.
-Now you want to update all of them at once - maybe increase them all by 10% or set them all to a specific value.
-How would you do that?"

-**What to Observe:**
-- [ ] How do they try to update multiple cells?
-- [ ] Do they discover the Cell Details & Updates panel?
-- [ ] Do they find the Multi-cell tab?
-- [ ] Do they discover the mass update form?
-- [ ] Can they understand the update rules (Increase, Decrease, Set to, Multiply by, Divide by)?
-- [ ] Do they try percentage vs absolute values?
-- [ ] Can they add a bulk adjustment note?
-- [ ] What happens when they click Update?
-- [ ] Do all selected cells update correctly?
-- [ ] Do they see impacted cells update as well?
-- [ ] Do they notice the context menu "Mass Update" option?

-**Success Criteria:** User discovers and successfully uses mass update functionality

----

-### **Task 17b: Automatic Cell Selection**
-**Task:** "Instead of manually selecting cells, imagine you want to automatically select cells based on criteria - like all cells for a specific product, or all cells with values above a certain threshold.
-How would you do that?"

-**What to Observe:**
-- [ ] Do they discover the "Automatically" option in Select Cells dropdown?
-- [ ] Do they understand the Cell Selection Criteria UI?
-- [ ] Can they add conditions (KPI, Product, Time, Cell Value)?
-- [ ] Do they understand the operators (equals, greater than, less than, etc.)?
-- [ ] Can they build a selection criteria?
-- [ ] What happens when criteria are applied?

-**Success Criteria:** User discovers automatic cell selection feature

----

 ### **Task 18: Reordering Measures**
 **Task:** "You want to change the order in which measures appear in the grid, or hide some measures you don't need.
 How would you do that?"